centrifuge/cps/cps/CP0/CP0.md

 - All proposals must follow their respective Governance process
 - A CP must be as clear and easy to understand as possible.
 Any member of the community without special knowledge should be able to understand the meaning and purpose of the proposal, even if not all details
 - A CP must be thorough.
 Relevant information or categories must not be left undefined
-- The proposer must select the relevant type CP (e.g. CP1, CP2 etc.) and provide the information mandated by their templates
+- The proposer must select the relevant component(s) (e.g. CP1, CP2 etc.) to be implemented in a proposal and provide the information mandated by their templates
 - CPs must use the baseline timing of their Governance process but can use extensions if needed.
 If you want to use an extension make it clear in the RFC itself and outline why you think an extension is needed
 - Using the principles, process, and CP framework, anyone can create a CP at any time